Massive MIMO Radar for Target Detection: Introduction

 \subsection{Contributions}

-This paper considers a co-located MIMO radar with $M_T$ transmitting and $M_R$ receiving antennas and aims at deriving a detector that satisfies pre-assigned performance requirements without relying on the three assumptions above.
-Inspired by the recent developments in Massive MIMO communication systems \cite{marzetta2010noncooperative,Rusek2013,Yin2016a,Bjornson2016z,BjornsonHS17,massivemimobook,Bjornson2019a}, we aim at exploring the potential benefits of having a very large number of antennas.
-Particularly, we assume that a single time snapshot, i.e. $K=1$, is collected, and operate in the asymptotic regime where the virtual spatial antenna channels $N = M_TM_R$ grows unboundedly, i.e., $N\to\infty$.
-This makes the two assumptions A1 and A3 no longer needed.
-Advances in robust and misspecified statistics \cite{Huber,white,SPM,TSP_MCRB,Con_MCRB,miss_sb} are used to dispose of the cumbersome and unrealistic assumption A2, i.e. the perfect knowledge of the functional form of the disturbance pdf $p_{C}(\mb{c})$.
-By adopting a very general disturbance model taking into account the spatial correlation structure of the observed samples, we propose a robust Wald-type detector that is asymptotically distributed when $N\to \infty$ as a $\chi$-squared random variable (under both $H_0$ and $H_1$) irrespective of the actual and unknown disturbance pdf $p_{C}(\mb{c})$.
+This paper considers a co-located MIMO radar with $M_T$ transmitting and $M_R$ receiving antennas and aims at deriving a detector that satisfies pre-assigned performance requirements without relying on the four assumptions above.
+Inspired by the recent developments in Massive MIMO communications \cite{marzetta2010noncooperative,BjornsonHS17,massivemimobook,Bjornson2019a}, we aim at exploring the potential benefits of having a very large number of antennas.
+Particularly, we assume that a single time snapshot, i.e. $K=1$, is collected, and operate in the asymptotic regime where the number of virtual spatial antenna channels $N = M_TM_R$ grows unboundedly, i.e., $N\to\infty$. {This makes the three assumptions A1, A3 and A4 no longer needed.} Advances in robust and misspecified statistics (\cite{Huber,white,SPM,TSP_MCRB,Con_MCRB,miss_sb} and \cite{white_nl_reg_dep, MMLE_dep}) are used to dispose of the cumbersome and unrealistic assumption A2.
+By adopting a very general disturbance model taking into account the spatial correlation structure of the observed samples, we propose a robust Wald-type detector that is asymptotically distributed, when $N\to \infty$, as a $\chi$-squared random variable (under both $H_0$ and $H_1$) irrespective of the actual and unknown disturbance pdf $p_{C}(\mb{c})$.
 This asymptotic result is achieved without the need of any secondary dataset.
-Although the theoretical findings of this paper are valid for a very general disturbance model, numerical results are provided for two non-Gaussian, stable autoregressive disturbance models of order $p=3$ and $6$.
-The numerical results show that a pre-assigned value of $\overline{P_{FA}}=10^{-4}$ is achieved for $N\ge 10^4$ with both models.
+Although the theoretical findings of this paper are valid for a very general disturbance model, numerical results are provided for two non-Gaussian, stable auto-regressive disturbance models of order $p=3$ and $6$.
+It turns out that a pre-assigned value of $\overline{P_{FA}}=10^{-4}$ is achieved for $N= M_TM_R\ge 10^4$ with both models.
 This number of virtual spatial antenna channels defines what we call the \emph{Massive MIMO regime} of the radar system.

+Compared to our previous paper \cite{icassp}, the main difference lies in the absence of any a priori knowledge of the disturbance model.
+In fact, in \cite{icassp} the analysis was developed for an autoregressive model of order $1$, but with no a priori knowledge of its statistics.